ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-5-1.md

-Chapter 3: Setting Powerful Intentions: How to Set Clear and Concise Intentions
+How to Set Clear and Concise Intentions
 ===============================================================================

 Setting clear and concise intentions is crucial for manifesting our dreams and achieving personal growth.
 In this chapter, we will explore tips for setting clear and concise intentions.